 - You have paid tax-reportable tuition, fees, or financial aid transactions on your account for that calendar year, including prior-year adjustments.

 Starting with tax year 2018, UCCS will change how tuition and fees are reported on the 1098-T Tuition Statement.
 Information on this page pertains to the new reporting method for 2018 tax year and beyond.
-Click here for information pertaining to the former reporting method.
+Visit the Information Tax Year 2017 or earlier page for information pertaining to the former reporting method.